 Space the tubers 6 to 8 inches (15 to 20 cm) apart to allow room for the mature plants to grow.
 Cover the tubers and gently firm the soil down to remove air pockets and secure the tubers.

 Water the newly planted tuber to saturate the soil to a depth of 2 to 3 inches (5 to 7.5 cm) to give your Gloriosa Lily a good start.
 Keep the soil evenly moist until shoots appear in two to three weeks.
-Reduce water to once or twice a week or whenever the soil feels dry an inch below the surface.
+Then, reduce water to once or twice a week or whenever the soil feels dry an inch below the surface.
 Gloriosa Lilies typically require an inch of rain and week and need supplemental watering during dry periods.

 Train the vines to climb the trellis by tying them to the trellis with soft plant ties, if necessary.
 Although Gloriosa Lilies cling to the trellis once established, they may need some help from you to get them started.